kassaeif/Foundations-of-data-science/readme.md

 ### **Project Overview**
 This project focuses on visualizing and analyzing U.S. marriage and divorce rates, as well as examining the relationships between economic factors such as GDP and unemployment with these social indicators.
-Using interactive visualizations built with **Streamlit** and datasets from various sources, users can explore trends across states from 1990 to 2022.
+Using interactive visualizations built with Streamlit and datasets from various sources, users can explore trends across states from 1990 to 2022.
 Additionally, the app provides heatmaps and time-series plots to highlight missing data and trends.
 The inclusion of regression models allows users to explore correlations between metrics like GDP and marriage or divorce rates, contributing to deeper insights into economic and social dynamics.
 All the functions are defined in plot_functions.py.
 The app2.py recalls those functions and shows the plots and all other materials.

 ### **Features of the App**
-- **Marriage and Divorce Rate Visualization**: View trends across all U.S. states over time using line plots.
+- Marriage and Divorce Rate Visualization: View trends across all U.S. states over time using line plots.
-- **Heatmaps**: Visualize marriage and divorce rates as well as missing data patterns with heatmaps.
+- Heatmaps: Visualize marriage and divorce rates as well as missing data patterns with heatmaps.
-- **Economic Relationships**: Analyze correlations between GDP, unemployment, and marriage/divorce rates with scatter plots and regression lines.
+- Economic Relationships: Analyze correlations between GDP, unemployment, and marriage/divorce rates with scatter plots and regression lines.
-- **Interactive Filters**: Select states and time ranges for focused analyses through Streamlit’s widgets.
+- Interactive Filters: Select states and time ranges for focused analyses through Streamlit’s widgets.
-- **Imputation of Missing Data**: Mean imputation is used to fill gaps in marriage and divorce rate datasets for better completeness.
+- Imputation of Missing Data: Mean imputation is used to fill gaps in marriage and divorce rate datasets for better completeness.

 ---